 The Tagore-Gandhi dialogues - as a window on the contestations between the ambivalent 'modern' somewhat removed from the mainstream of nationalist politics, and the recalcitrant 'pastoral' within the same stream - give a different, more complex idea of the attitudes to modernity and science-technology than the Nehru-Gandhi debates or the former's reading of the latter's philosophy.
-In a series of letters exchanged between 1929 and 1933, and earlier, in debates conducted on the pages of Young India and Modern Review, Gandhi and Tagore spoke to each other of rural reconstruction, of the possibilities and limits of handicraft industries and the charkha programme, of the discourse of science as opposed to that of religiosity.
-Although a lot of the dialogue between them is neither direct nor addressing the other's concerns fully, both had blueprints for rural programmes of self-sufficiency; both were opposed to large-scale technology, both were critical of state views on education as being top-down and uninvolved with the daily lives, language, and culture of the people.
+In a series of letters exchanged between 1929 and 1933, and earlier, in debates conducted in the pages of Young India and Modern Review, Gandhi and Tagore spoke to each other of rural reconstruction, of the possibilities and limits of handicraft industries and the charkha programme, of the discourse of science as opposed to that of religiosity.
+Although a lot of the dialogue between them is neither direct nor addressing the other's concerns fully, both had blueprints for rural programmes of self-sufficiency; both were opposed to heavy technology, both were opposed to state views on education.
 For both thinkers, the anti-colonial struggle was symbolised in the protest against foreign cloth, heavy technology, or government-sponsored education.
 This protest, in the form of the call for swaraj, differed in nuance in Tagore and Gandhi, but essentially it signified a moral freedom from the West, a dignity of human labour, a protection of the intellect from colonization.
 Swaraj would involve, for both, a reconstruction of life - the moral as well as the material.

 For both, the moral and the material were inextricably linked; the difference seems to be in the stress on attaining material freedom through the moral in Tagore, and on attaining moral freedom through material activity in Gandhi's thought.
-Nowhere was this more evident than in the different systems of schooling, both outside the state-sponsored system, which Gandhi and Tagore set up, in Wardha and Shantiniketan respectively.
+Nowhere was this more evident than in the different systems of schooling, both outside the state-sponsored system, which Gandhi and Tagore set up, in Wardha and Santiniketan respectively.
 Both had different and powerful analyses of the hegemony of western science, and consequently different views on the nature of what could constitute oppositional practice.
-A point Akeel Bilgrami has noted about Gandhi's thought may be true of both thinkers here, namely, the integrity of their thought, the difficulty of picking strands of it regarding particular issues, or of separating their ethico-political impulses from their epistemological ones.
-Let us, for our purposes, however, force such an initial strand, and take up the programme/metaphor of the charkha as "cottage machine" to look at the debate around development and technology that ensued around it between the two thinkers.
+A point Akeel Bilgrami has noted about Gandhi's thought may be true of both thinkers here, namely, the integrity of their thought, the difficulty of picking strands of it regarding particular issues, or of separating their political impulses from their epistemological ones.
+Let us, for our purposes, however, force such an initial strand, and take up the programme/metaphor of the charkha as 'cottage machine' to look at the debate around development and technology that ensued around it between the two thinkers.